Paul DeJong Player Props: Cardinals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.07 team ERA ranks 13th across all league pitching staffs.
+- The Marlins have a 4.13 team ERA that ranks 15th among all MLB pitching staffs.

-- The Marlins rank 12th in baseball in home runs allowed (92 total, 1.1 per game).
+- Marlins pitchers combine to rank 12th in baseball in home runs allowed (94 total, 1.1 per game).

-- Hoeing (1-2) takes the mound for the Marlins in his sixth start of the season.
-He's put together a 3.72 ERA in 38 2/3 innings pitched, with 30 strikeouts.
+- Perez gets the start for the Marlins, his 11th of the season.
+He is 5-2 with a 2.47 ERA and 54 strikeouts in 47 1/3 innings pitched.

-- In his most recent appearance on Friday, the right-hander went 3 2/3 innings against the Atlanta Braves, giving up seven earned runs while surrendering six hits.
+- The righty's most recent time out came on Saturday against the Atlanta Braves, when he went a third of an inning, surrendering six earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.